-Whilst geochemical proxy data can provide robust estimates of palaeotemperature at local scales, recent work has demonstrated that spatial biases in the geochemical proxy record can lead to spurious estimates of regional (e.g. latitudinal temperature gradients) and global temperatures (Judd et al., 2020; Jones and Eichenseer, 2022).
+Acknowledging the assumptions and limitations inherent in geochemical temperature proxies, such as experimentally derived calibrations, influences from seasonality, dissolution effects and differential preservation (e.g. Tierney et al., 2017), can enable robust estimates of palaeotemperature at local scales.
+However, recent work has demonstrated that spatial biases in the geochemical proxy record can lead to spurious estimates of regional (e.g. latitudinal temperature gradients) and global temperatures (Judd et al., 2020; Jones and Eichenseer, 2022).
 Principally, this can be driven by two factors: (1) missing data for some regions (e.g. no high-latitude data); or (2) overrepresentation of other regions (e.g. a high proportion of samples from tropical areas).
 The latter can be addressed through the down-sampling of data or restricting analyses to specific regions (e.g. Song et al., 2019).
 However, in order to robustly infer regional or global-scale patterns from an incomplete record, spatial gaps must ultimately be bridged.
-One common approach, which requires no additional computation, is the spatial visualisation of proxy-derived temperatures against latitude, showing broad latitudinal temperature trends (Hollis et al., 2019; Vickers et al., 2021).
-Interpolation is also sometimes used to bridge spatial gaps in palaeoclimate data (Taylor et al., 2004), taking advantage of the autoregressive nature of climatic data: much of the information on the climate of any given location is contained in the climate data of nearby locations (Reynolds and Smith, 1994).
+One common approach, which requires no additional computation, is the spatial visualisation of proxy-derived temperatures against latitude, showing broad latitudinal temperature trends (e.g. Hollis et al., 2019; Vickers et al., 2021).
+Interpolation is also sometimes used to bridge spatial gaps in palaeoclimatic data (e.g. Taylor et al., 2004), taking advantage of the autoregressive nature of climatic data: much of the information on the climate of any given location is contained in the climate data of nearby locations (Reynolds and Smith, 1994).
 Adding to this, some proxy-based reconstructions use statistical modelling to infer palaeoclimatic patterns.
 For example, polynomial regression (Bijl et al., 2009) and cosine functions (Inglis et al., 2020) have been used to reconstruct latitudinal temperature gradients, and 2D-reconstructions of surface temperatures have been created with Gaussian process regression (Inglis et al., 2020).
 These approaches work well for interpolating relatively densely-sampled data, but the absence of constraints on the modelled parameters means that such models can produce unrealistic temperature estimates when extrapolating from sparse data.
 Statistical modelling in a Bayesian framework can help overcome this problem by requiring the explicit specification of priors for the model parameters, which can be used to express physical constraints (Chandra et al., 2021).

-Spatial gaps in the palaeoclimate record can also be addressed through the integration of additional data.
+Spatial gaps in the palaeoclimatic record can also be addressed through the integration of additional data.
 For example, lithological and fossil data can be used to infer past climatic conditions based on analogous modern sediments (Chandra et al., 2021), or based on the premise that the climatic requirements of ancient taxa, biological traits, or ecological communities were similar to those of their nearest modern relatives (Peppe et al., 2011; Royer, 2012; Salonen et al., 2019).
 Despite this potential, the integration of geochemical proxy data with other sources of information (e.g. ecological data) has rarely been realised in a rigorous, quantitative framework (Burgener et al., 2023).